developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

     * **MP size:** 2 MP for MultiBarcode or 3 MP for Image Capture
     * For a .pdf, select page number from the drop-down (if necessary) <br>
 Confirm that the **AutoCrop** feature (enabled by default) has accurately identified the Document boundaries.
 If boundary adjustments are necessary, click **Disable AutoCrop** and set the blue bounding box so that it is just outside the borders of the Document.
 Click **OK** when done.
 This creates the "Form Region of Interest" for the Document.
-3. After saving the new Template, the uploaded image appears. **Create the Field Regions of Interest, also known as Fields** by using the mouse cursor crosshair to drag a box from the <u>upper-left corner to the lower-right corner</u> over each region of the Document that contains data to be acquired.
+3. After saving the new Template, the uploaded image appears. **Create the Field Regions of Interest, also known as Fields,** by using the mouse cursor crosshair to drag a box from the <u>upper-left corner to the lower-right corner</u> over each region of the Document that contains data to be acquired.
 Field restrictions:
     * **Image Capture:** maximum of 3 Fields
     * **MultiBarcode:** maximum of 20 Fields
-4. When finished, [configure Field settings](#3configuresettings) as required.
+        * **Auto Group Identification:** If one of the MultiBarcode Fields is set with **Auto Group Identification**, this restricts the maximum Fields to 10 for MultiBarcode. _Only 1 Field can be set with **Auto Group Identification**._ If more than 1 Field is set, an error will occur.

 **NOTE: Barcode Regions must <u>include only the bars and spaces</u>** - no surrounding characters should be included.